Alan Tudyk: Television

 Tudyk portrayed Hoban "Wash" Washburne in the 2002 television series Firefly by Joss Whedon.
 The series ran for one season, and Universal Studios purchased the rights to make a film, Serenity, in which Tudyk reprised his role.
 He did a few voices from Make Way for Noddy.

 In 2014, Tudyk took over the role of lead anchor on the live-action adult swim comedy, Newsreaders.
 He appeared as the cult leader, Father, in a two-part episode of Strangers With Candy entitled "Blank Stare".
 Among several guest spots on shows such as Arrested Development, he played a convicted child sex offender on an episode of CSI: Crime Scene Investigation.
 He was cast as a special guest star in Joss Whedon's Dollhouse.
 The show featured people whose personalities had been erased, with Tudyk portraying Alpha, a former "active" who accidentally downloaded 48 separate personalities.
 Alpha served as the main antagonist of the series' first season, with guest appearances in the show's second season.

-Tudyk also guest-starred in three episodes of ABC's modern remake of the television miniseries V. He provided the voice of superhero Green Arrow and villain Psimon in the animated series Young Justice.
-He also co-starred in the ABC comedy series Suburgatory as Noah Werner, a dentist from the city, who moves to the suburbs.
+Tudyk also guest-starred in three episodes of ABC's modern remake of the television miniseries V. He also co-starred in the ABC comedy series Suburgatory as Noah Werner, a dentist from the city, who moves to the suburbs.
 Tudyk voiced Debbie the prostitute in season 3 of The Life & Times of Tim.
-He also provided the voices of Ludo Avarius and King River Butterfly in the Disney animated series Star vs. the Forces of Evil.

 In 2015, Tudyk released his own web series Con Man based loosely upon his experiences touring the convention circuit after the cancellation of Firefly.
 He was a main cast member of the DC Comics-based show Powerless, portraying Van Wayne.

 In 2017, season 2 of Dirk Gently's Holistic Detective Agency saw Tudyk in the role of Mr. Priest, a rogue Blackwing operative who is on familiar terms with Dirk, Bart and the Rowdy 3.
-Tudyk then later returned to the Transformers franchise by voicing Optimus Prime in the EarthSpark animated series.

 In 2021, he starred in the lead role in the Resident Alien TV series on the Syfy channel.
 It finished airing after its fourth season.

+Voice acting

+Tudyk has provided voice acting work such as Ice Age (2002).
+In Alvin and the Chipmunks: Chipwrecked, he voiced Simone (a reckless French accent speaking Chipmunk, the result after Simon was bitten by a spider).

+He additionally provided the voices of Ludo Avarius and King River Butterfly in the Disney animated series Star vs. the Forces of Evil.
+He provided the voice of superhero Green Arrow and villain Psimon in the animated series Young Justice.

+In 2012, Tudyk voiced King Candy / Turbo in the animated film Wreck-It Ralph, winning the Annie Award for Voice Acting.
+As of then, he has lent his voice to every Walt Disney Animation Studios film: